darkraver23/OT-ICS-Resources/README.md

 and builds a Data-Flow graph (DFG), a Control-Flow graph (CFG) and translates the program into a Structured Intermediate Representation Language (STIR) version.
-A symbolic execution engine analyses the stir-version code searching for attack vectors that can be exploited by a malicious actuator.​
+A symbolic execution engine analyses the stir-version code searching for attack vectors that can be exploited by a malicious actuator.
         </td>
     </tr>
 	<tr>